 We wanted to better resource ourselves to better resource young people.
 We wanted to provide quality education that was delivered differently but with a high level of rigour.

 This is why we transitioned from the Melbourne Academy to our independent school Hester Hornbrook Academy (renamed in honour of the brilliant woman who was passionate about education and helped create MCM — Hester Hornbrook).
+We are now a registered senior secondary school provider using an external RTO to deliver our VETiS program.

 Offering a full school education for Years 10 to 12, our school provides supports and flexibility that isn’t found in ordinary schooling.